plenoptic-org/plenoptic/docs/reproducibility.md

 plen_object = torch.load("saved_plen_object.pt", weights_only=False)
 ```

-Note that setting `weights_only=False` allows arbitrary code execution and thus is unsafe --- only run the above code when you know and trust what the saved file!
+Note that setting `weights_only=False` allows arbitrary code execution and thus is unsafe --- only run the above code when you know the contents of and trust the saved file!
 (See [related issue](https://github.com/plenoptic-org/plenoptic/issues/313) for more details.)

 If your object was saved in plenoptic 1.2 or later, `weights_only=False` is unnecessary: